marvingrieger/ioBroker.haassohn/docs/en/haassohn.md

 # HaasSohn
-The adapter enables to monitor and control Haas&Sohn devices.
+The adapter enables to monitor and control Haas&Sohn fireplaces.

 ## Configuration
 The configuration dialog of the adapter provides the following settings: